-Second-hand smoke hurts everyone, but it is especially harmful to the health of young children as well as pregnant women and their unborn babies.
+Second-hand smoke is dangerous for everyone, but it is especially harmful to the health of children and babies.

 For children, regular exposure to second-hand smoke can cause or exacerbate certain health problems, such as:

 Studies have also established a link between exposure to second-hand smoke and learning problems.

 Did you know that, during pregnancy, second-hand smoke reduces the flow of blood delivered to the fetus?
 This can cause complications for the mother and numerous health problems for the baby.

 Women who are exposed to second-hand smoke have a greater chance of having miscarriages, premature births or complications during birth.

 During pregnancy, babies are not immune.
 Second-hand smoke stunts their growth and risks affecting the development of their heart, lungs, and nervous and digestive system.

 In addition, exposure to second-hand smoke is linked to a greater risk of stillbirths or babies with a low birth weight.